 One easy trick is to just pay the person $5 in exchange for their agreement to keep the information confidential.

-Someone breached my NDA: what do I do?
+Someone breached my NDA: What do I do?

 If someone breaches your NDA, you have a breach of contract lawsuit against them.
 This means that you can sue them for any damages you incurred because of their breach.
 Sometimes all you want to do is get them to stop using or giving out the info.
 In that case, you’ll file for injunctive relief to restrain them from continuing to breach the contract.
-These are larger issues that I’ll cover in a blog down the road.